Geta (footwear): Use

 Geta are primarily worn with yukata, but sometimes also with Western clothing during the summer months.
 As geta are usually worn only with yukata or other informal Japanese clothes or Western clothes, there is no need to wear socks.
 Ordinarily, people wear slightly more formal zori when wearing tabi.

 Geta are worn with the foot overhanging the back and a finger-width of space between the strap and the skin webbing between the toes.
 The toes pinch the strap to lift the toe of the geta.
 Wearing them otherwise can make balancing more difficult and blisters more likely.

 In weather

 Sometimes geta are worn in rain to keep the feet dry, due to their extra height and impermeability compared to other footwear such as zori.
-They make a similar noise to flip-flops slapping against the heel whilst walking, though the inflexibility of geta means that, unlike flip-flops, water and dirt are not flipped up onto the back of the legs.
+The inflexibility of geta means that water and dirt are not flipped up onto the back of the legs.

 Geta are not normally worn in snow, because snow often gets stuck to the teeth of the geta, making it difficult to walk.
 However, in historical times, they were worn in the snow.

 Geta may come with removable toe covers for use in cold, snow and rain.
-Some even come with iceskating blades.
+Some even come with ice skating blades.